 - Travel to the right for 10 reps, then travel back to the left, leading with the left arm and leg, for 10 reps.
 Keep your core and glutes tight the entire time.

 Work your abs and arms with this cardio-boosting exercise.
 Traveling planks target the rectus abdominis (six-pack muscles), obliques (sides of your torso), triceps, forearms, shoulders and glutes.

 - Start in a wider-than-normal squat position with toes pointed slightly outward and your arms between your legs, pressing against the inner thighs.
 Your fingers will point down.

 - Tighten your core and glute muscles, press through the heels, and stand up while extending your arms overhead, fingers pointing to the sky, palms facing each other.

 - Drop down to the squat position and repeat.

 Your arms, lats, core and lower body will thank you after blasting out this multi-functional move.
-Plus, the quick transitions your upper and lower body make will raise your heart rate, turning this exercise into a calorie crusher.
+Plus, the quick transitions your upper and lower body make will raise your heart rate.